 6. (16-18) Amnon casts Tamar out of his presence.

 So she said to him, "No, indeed!
 This evil of sending me away is worse than the other that you did to me."
 But he would not listen to her.
 Then he called his servant who attended him, and said, "Here!
 Put this woman out, away from me, and bolt the door behind her."
 Now she had on a robe of many colors, for the king's virgin daughters wore such apparel.
 And his servant put her out and bolted the door behind her.

 a.
 This evil of sending me away is worse than the other that you did to me: What Amnon did to Tamar was wrong, but he could still somewhat redeem the situation by either marrying her or paying her bride-price in accordance with Exodus 22:16-17 and Deuteronomy 22:28-29.
-The payment was meant to compensate for the fact that Tamar was now less likely to be married, no longer being a virgin.
+The payment was meant to compensate for the fact that Tamar was now less likely to be married because she was no longer a virgin.

 b.
 A robe of many colors: The idea behind the Hebrew phrase is that it was a robe extending all the way down to the wrists and ankles, as opposed to a shorter one.
 It was a garment of privilege and status, showing the person did not have to work much.